Our Governing Body

 I became a foundation governor at St. Mark’s in autumn 2015, since when it has been a privilege and a joy to get much better acquainted with the life and work of the School, its staff and its pupils.
 Throughout my career I’ve been involved in learning and teaching at university level, and while there are all sort of parallels that can be drawn with how schools go about their work, I’ve had a great deal to learn (and to go on learning) about primary education and its great achievements and challenges.

-In my teens, I was a pupil at Poole Grammar School (though I’m no fan of the 11-plus), and moved back to Dorset three years ago, after 25 years in Edinburgh, where my sons still live, along with our two grandchildren aged 6 and 9.
-In Swanage, I’m involved with Rotary, The Wave Children’s and Youth Ministry, the new Volunteer Bureau, and the Saturn Education Trust.
-I still do talks from time in in other universities, including Bournemouth; play golf (with lots of enthusiasm and little skill); and love walking the coasts and hills of Purbeck.
+In my teens, I was a pupil at Poole Grammar School (though I’m no fan of the 11-plus), and moved back to Dorset four years ago, after 25 years in Edinburgh, where my sons still live, along with our three grandchildren aged 1, 6 and 9.
+In Swanage, I’m involved with Rotary, The Wave Children’s and Youth Ministry, the Swanage Volunteer Bureau, and the Saturn Education Trust.
+I still teach and do talks from time to time in in other universities, including Bournemouth where I’m a visiting Professor; play golf (with lots of enthusiasm and little skill); and love walking the coasts and hills of Purbeck.

 Mrs. M. Hardy